stat301-1-2023-fall/final-project-1-celenakim/var_analyses/README.md

 1. "Everything Everywhere All at Once" earned the most Oscar awards
 2. "Biography, history" genre has the most Oscars; "original screenplay" script type has the most Oscars
-3. Oscar winning movies have a higher mean worldwide gross than movies with 0 Oscars
+3. Oscar-winning movies have a higher mean worldwide gross than movies with 0 Oscars
 4. "Best Supporting Actress (Patricia Arquette) has the highest mean critic rating of 99; "Best Picture, Best Director, Best Original